syncfusion-content/maui-docs/MAUI/Scheduler/drag-and-drop-appointments.md

 {% endtabs %}

 ## Change the drag and drop settings
-You can change the appointment of drag and drop settings in Scheduler by using `DragDropSettings` property.
+You can change the appointment of drag and drop settings in Scheduler by using the `DragDropSettings` property.

 {% tabs %}
 {% highlight xaml %}